CL-17656/CS520_Front/documentations/ReadMe.md

    - The default admin username and password are "admin" and "123456".

-   - The default instructor username and password are "XXX" and "123456".
+   - The default instructor username and password are "demo_instructor" and "123456".

-   - The default student username and password are "XXX" and "123456"
+   - The default student username and password are "demo_student2" and "1234"

 5. **Frontend**:
    - Start the development server: